MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-use-financials-data-source-powerbi.md

 1. Take the PowerQuery query that loads data for a single company.
 Convert it to a custom Power Query function that takes the company ID (or maybe the environment name) as parameters.
 To learn more, go to [Using custom Power Query functions](/power-query/custom-function).
 1. Now use the new custom function in a PowerQuery query, where you map the function over a list of companies and then merge the datasets using the [Table.Combine](/powerquery-m/table-combine) Power Query function.

-## Fixing problems
+## <a name="fixing-problems"></a>Fixing problems

-### "Can't insert a record.
+### <a name="cant-insert-a-record-current-connection-intent-is-read-only-error-connecting-to-custom-api-page"></a>"Can't insert a record.
 Current connection intent is Read-Only." error connecting to custom API page

 > **APPLIES TO:** Business Central online